beauwilliams/Android-Study-Jams/README.md

-# Android Study Jams presented by Australian Google Developer Student Clubs Chapters
+# Android Study Jams presented by Australian Google DSC Chapters

 This is a repo to track an manage the content and workshops for these events